 Skip to main content

 Model configuration determines which AI models run your workflows.
 You can set a default model for the entire workflow, and optionally override the model per-action directly in your prompts for focused_action and extract_prompt operations.
+The runtime applies defaults differently depending on the action:

 Workflow-Level Model Configuration